Take a step back and try these exercises when you are feeling stressed or anxious.

 Where to find support

 If you’d like additional health management resources, the RxWell app might be for you!
 RxWell is a mobile app that offers self-paced programs focused on improving your physical and emotional well-being.
 It is available to all UPMC Health Plan members (ages 16 and up) at no cost.
 RxWell currently offers programs about stress, anxiety, depression, weight management, nutrition, and physical activity.
-All of RxWell’s programs come with the help of a health coach to provide personalized support—right from the app.
+All of RxWell’s programs come with the help of a care manager to provide personalized support—right from the app.
 Take the first step toward improving your health by downloading RxWell from the Apple App Store or Google Play today!